gbkel/kindlefy/README.md

 - [ ] Adding support for database to persist sync history and avoid data duplication on kindle (such as using MongoDB, Github Repository, etc.).

+- [ ] Adding correct metadata for documents (cover, author and all other missing metadata).

 ## 🔧 Technologies

 - Typescript